How to Say No: 30 Surprising Ways to Reject Customers

 Enjoying this one?
 You might also like 30 Do’s and Don’ts for Better Customer Service

 No one likes rejection – certainly not your customers.
-Is there a magic way of saying “no” to customers that expect nothing less than a “yes”?
+Hence the question: is there a way of saying “no” to customers that expect nothing less than a “yes”?

 Read More: Top 10 Things not to Say to Angry Customers

 When customers are upset about something, pushing their concerns aside is the last thing you want to do.
-Yet a no-nonsense rejection might be exactly what the doctor ordered.
-It’s also an opportunity for a discussion you’d otherwise not have: a clarification on their problem or what they’re trying to accomplish.
+You’re pushing away any chance of a discussion you’d otherwise not have: a clarification on their problem or what they’re trying to accomplish.
 Lend an ear, perform the role of an investigator, and offer a helping hand (if you can).

-By learning to say no the right way, you ultimately turn a negative situation into a positive one.
-You get to clear up a misunderstanding and collect valuable feedback.
-Here are 30 ways you can say no and end up on your customers’ good side:
+Just like any skill, saying the right thing comes with lots of practice.
+By learning to say no the right way, you’ll master turning negative situations into positive ones.
+You get to clear up misunderstandings and collect valuable feedback.
+Here are 30 ways you can say no and still end up on your customers’ good side: